trofi/trofi.github.io.gen/posts/340-profiling-binutils-linkers-in-nixpkgs.md

 linker option.
-Note that `ghc` only enables garbage collection for `GNU ld` (I think both `ld.gold` and `ld.bfd` count as GNU). `lld` and `mold` both the option as well.
+Note that `ghc` only enables garbage collection for `GNU ld` (I think both `ld.gold` and `ld.bfd` count as GNU). `lld` and `mold` both support `-Wl,--gc-sections` option as well.

 If we look at the implementation of `_bfd_elf_gc_mark` we see a suspicious